 The State of Maryland allows, but does not require, that freshwater criteria be adjusted based on water hardness.
-The freshwater water quality criteria for the protection of aquatic life for cadmium, chromium, copper, lead, nickel, and zinc were calculated using the minimum hardness value (64 milligrams per liter [mg/L]), which was applied to both samples as a conservative evaluation of water quality.
-The hardness-adjusted criteria were more conservative than the non-adjusted values for the surface water samples.
+The freshwater water quality criteria for the protection of aquatic life for cadmium, chromium, copper, lead, nickel, and zinc were calculated using the minimum hardness value (880 milligrams per liter [mg/L]), which was applied to both samples as a conservative evaluation of water quality.

 Results of the water quality characterization are summarized in Table 3.
-Hardness values at RB-01 were substantially less than hardness values reported at RB-02 (64 mg/L versus 660 mg/L).
+Hardness values were similar between both samples (880 mg/L at RB-01 and 930 mg/L at RB-02).
 Nutrients were reported at similar concentrations between both surface water samples.
-Total phosphorus and TKN were not detected at either location.
-The TSS concentration was 6.4 mg/L at RB-01 and 7 mg/L at RB-02.
-Ammonia was detected at a concentration of 0.11 mg/L at RB-01 and was not detected at RB-02.
-The nitrate concentration was 0.9 mg/L at both RB-01 and RB-02.
-Nutrient concentrations in the fall 2019 sampling event generally fall within the range of concentrations from the previous six sampling events (spring and fall 2016, spring 2017, spring and fall 2018, and spring 2019) at RB-01 and RB-02.
+Ammonia was not detected at either location.
+Total phosphorus was detected at a concentration of 0.046 mg/L at RB-01 and was not detected at RB-02.
+TKN was detected at concentrations of 2.2 mg/L and 2.8 mg/L at RB-01 and RB-02, respectively.
+The nitrate + nitrite concentration was 0.61 mg/L at RB-01 and 0.57 mg/L at RB-02.
+The total suspended solids concentration was 11 mg/L at RB-01 and 14 mg/L at RB-02.
+Nutrient concentrations in the fall 2020 sampling event generally fall within the range of concentrations from the previous seven sampling events (spring and fall 2016, spring 2017, spring and fall 2018, and spring and fall 2019) at RB-01 and RB-02.

-Of the 16 tested metals, eight were detected in one or both surface water samples (aluminum, antimony, arsenic, copper, iron, manganese, nickel, and zinc).
+Of the sixteen tested metals, seven were detected in one or both surface water samples (aluminum, antimony, arsenic, copper, iron, manganese, and nickel).
 None of the metals were detected at concentrations that exceeded acute or chronic freshwater criteria.
 Metal concentrations in both samples generally fell within the range of, or were less than, concentrations reported in the previous six sampling events (Table 3).